128 Days on the Road

 A room full of crazy illusions

-168 faces of famous people form history follow our every move in the room.
+168 faces of famous people from history follow our every move in the room.
 Literally, their faces appear to impossibly moving and turning to the side!
 3D Marilyn Monroe has nothing on the creepiness of President Lincoln turning his head to look at you.

 We’ve been creeped out, we’ve felt like we were tripping, and now our bodies are about to be thrown way out of proportion!
 Welcome to The Ames Illusion Room.